We’ve Got Everything You Need to Know About NADCA’s General Specification for HVAC System Cleaning

 8) The General Specification is different than the ACR, the NADCA Standard for Assessment, Cleaning, and Restoration of HVAC systems.
 The ACR is the comprehensive industry standard for HVAC cleaning and restoration that’s specified for commercial projects worldwide, as well as by residential consumers who want assurances of effective air duct cleaning.

-Meet Jeannie Cekala, NADCA’s Standards and Specifications Marketing Manager!
+Meet Jeanne Cekala, NADCA’s Standards and Specifications Marketing Manager!

 The NADCA General Specification includes guidelines for administrative requirements, submittals, qualifications, products to use, cleaning methods, how to execute the job, equipment maintenance, and quality control.
 It’s a tool every engineer, architect, facility manager, and construction specifier should have handy.